fridenmf/SimpleThreadModules/README.md

       }
     }

 Neat!
-As i happens to be, the framework contains a class MachineFactory, which can do this for you.
-So lets try that instead:
+As it happens to be, the framework contains a class MachineFactory, which can do all of this for you.
+So let's try that instead:

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.ConsumerProducer;